fed4iot/VirIoT/Doc/CLI Usage Example.md

 For the ThingVisor and VirtualSilo deployments in Kubernetes it is optional to specify
 the zone where to deploy them, it can be done using the `-z` argument.
 If not specified,
-Kubernetes will randomly choose a zone for the deployment in the available
+Kubernetes will randomly choose a node in the default zone for the deployment.
-fed4iot node pool.

 ```bash